-1 INTRODUCTION
+INTRODUCTION

-The processing of oilseeds is usually done by great industrial oilmills (central plants) with a daily capacity up to 4000 tons oilseed, each.
-In Germany about 12 central oilmills are situated along the great waterways (Figure 1).
+The processing of oilseeds is usually done by great industrial oilmills (centralised plants) with a daily capacity up to 4000 tons oilseed, each.
+In Germany about 12 centralised oilmills are situated along the great waterways (Figure 1).
+These plants work with pre-pressing, solvent extraction and several refining steps.
+Their centralised location partly causes very long ways of transportation of the oilseed and the products.